Read chapters

 "Oh, pray, what is the latest gossip?
 The two of you always seem to know everything before anyone else."

-Lady Eloise shot him a mischievous glance.
+Lady St. Claire shot him a mischievous glance.
 "I wish.
 But if you would hear, I do have some news that I was just about to tell Mother.
 Well, you know Lady Harrington's eldest daughter, Emily?
-It appears she has been seen rather frequently in Colonel Weston's company.
+It appears she has been seen rather frequently in the company of Colonel Weston.
 There is talk of a possible engagement."

 Lord Nevill raised an eyebrow.
 "Colonel Weston, you say?
 I thought he was quite the confirmed bachelor."

 Colonel Weston was a peculiar personage in high society and was greatly admired.
-Everybody still referred to him as 'Colonel' as he was a second son of an earl and earned this title for his service in the war on the Peninsula; however, not long ago, he inherited the title Earl of Egremont in Sussex and was already known for his philanthropy.
+Everybody still referred to him as 'Colonel,' as he was the second son of an earl and had earnt this title for his service in the war on the Peninsula; however, not long after, he inherited the title Earl of Egremont in Sussex and was already known for his philanthropy.
 He was older than the lord, but Lord Nevill considered him a friend.

 "People can change, Alex," his mother interjected, nodding sagely.
 "Besides, Emily is a charming young woman.
 I would not have minded if you had shown interest in her.
 Though, if I may say, it is her dowry that likely caught the colonel's eye."

-Lady Eloise laughed lightly.
-"Or her rather…er…large decolletage[5]."
+Lady St. Claire laughed lightly.
+"Or her rather… er… large décolletage."

 "Mother!
-Elly, I will not have you speak thus.
+Ellie, I will not have you speak thus.
 It is not appropriate for a lady."
-His lordship had to bite his tongue not to react otherwise to his sister's comment.
+His lordship had to bite his tongue not to react further to his sister's comment.

 The lady was a lovely young woman with a curvy figure that caught the eye.
 He believed most men would find her attractive, regardless of the current beauty standards.
-Who decided about that anyway?
-He had known the lady, danced with her a few times, and even talked to her at various dinners, but her sweet but cheeky attitude reminded him too much of his sisters.
+He had known the lady, danced with her a few times, and even talked to her at various dinners, but her sweet yet cheeky attitude reminded him too much of his sisters.

 "You are not to chastise me, Brother.
 I'm a married woman now," said Lady Eloise, her expression twisting into a defiant grimace.